-- Incremental costs that are directly attributable to issuing new shares are included as prepaid expenses and were deducted from equity on the date of the closing of the IPO (net of any income tax benefit); and - Costs that relate to listing on NASDAQ, or are otherwise not incremental and directly attributable to issuing new shares, are recorded as an expense in the statement of profit or loss and comprehensive loss. - Costs that relate to both share issuance and listing are allocated between those functions on a rational and consistent basis.
+- Incremental costs that are directly attributable to issuing new shares were initially recognized as prepaid expenses and were deducted from equity on the date of the closing of the IPO (net of any income tax benefit); and - Costs that relate to listing on NASDAQ, or are otherwise not incremental and directlyattributable to issuing new shares, were directly recorded as an expense in the statement of profit or loss and comprehensive loss. - Costs that relate to both share issuance and listing were allocated between those functions a rational and consistent basis.

-(g) Going concern
+(f) Going concern

-During the year ended 31 December 2015 and the three month period ended 31 March 2016, the Company suffered losses from its operations, which further weakened the shareholders' equity.
+During the year ended 31 December 2015 and the six month period ended 30 June 2016, the Company suffered losses from its operations, which further weakened the shareholders' equity (not considering the impact of the IPO).